Warren Stephens: Political involvement and government service

 A Republican, he supported Bob Dole in 1996, Steve Forbes in 1999, and has supported Mike Huckabee.
 Stephens was a bundler for Mitt Romney in 2012.
 He has been critical of presidents Bill Clinton and Barack Obama.
 During the 2020 presidential election, Stephens donated more than $3 million to super PACs supporting Trump.
 In the 2024 Republican presidential primaries, Stephens was a major financial backer of Asa Hutchinson and Nikki Haley.
 During the 2024 presidential campaign, Stephens also contributed to MAGA Inc., a super PAC that supported Donald Trump, donating a further $1 million during the first half of 2025.

+Stephens has been listed as the largest single donor to the Trump 2025 inauguration, gifting four million dollars, twice the amount of the three next largest donors.
+From 1989 to 2024, the investment banker contributed more than 77-million dollars to Republican candidates, 111 thousand to Democrat or Liberal candidates.

 On December 2, 2024, President-elect Donald Trump announced his intent to nominate Stephens to serve as the United States ambassador to the United Kingdom in his second administration.
+At the time, Stephens had donated $6 million to Trump.
 On February 12, 2025, his nomination was sent to the Senate.
 His nomination was confirmed with a vote of 59–39 on April 29, 2025.
-He presented his credentials to King Charles III on May 21, 2025 at Buckingham Palace.
+He presented his credentials to King Charles III on May 21, 2025, at Buckingham Palace.
+In June 2026, he appeared at the American Museum and Gardens in Bath, England to commemorate the United States Semiquincentennial.